andrew/ultimate-awesome/README.md

 - [awesome-windows](https://github.com/awesome-soft/awesome-windows) - A curated list of awesome software for Windows.
 - [DeepLearning](https://github.com/axruff/DeepLearning) - A collection of research papers, datasets and software on Deep Learning.
 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
+- [awesome-standards](https://github.com/donbarbos/awesome-standards) - A curated list of technical standards, they may be called requests for comments, proposals, drafts, notes, specifications, or something else.
 - [awesome-endless-sky](https://github.com/EndlessSkyCommunity/awesome-endless-sky) - A curated list of all things Endless Sky.
 - [altctrls-info](https://github.com/enricllagostera/altctrls-info) - A list of resources for creating alternative controllers, playful installations and physical-digital hybrids.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.